 Medellin Boutique Hotels:

 I would highly recommend staying in the El Poblado area for first-time visitors as it is full of great restaurants and shops and easy to get around.
-It is also very tourist-friendly and just makes life a bit easier so you can enjoy Medellin.
+The area is also very tourist-friendly and just makes life a bit easier so you can enjoy Medellin.

-For a quieter option in the centre of town check out The Sites Hotel Medellin
+For a quieter hotel in Medellin that is in the centre of town check out The Sites Hotel Medellin

-And Hotel Loyds Medellin is another good option in El Poblado.
+And Hotel Loyds Medellin is another good El Poblado hotel option.

 How to Get To Medellin:

-⇒ If you’re planning your Colombia Trip don’t miss my 2 Week Colombia Itinerary post
+⇒ If you’re planning your Colombia Trip don’t miss my Colombia Itinerary 2 Weeks post.

 Organised Group Tours of Colombia